#WolfSuit

 As I mentioned, this wolf fabric, is canvas, and it's medium/light weight made up of 100% cotton.
 The wolves are printed on one side and do show through a little bit to the other side, so if you were making something with a high low hem for example you might want a lining because of that.
 However, while, I have my sleeves and pants rolled up, lining was not something I particularly felt like I needed for this garment.

+The fabric was super easy to work with.
+It didn’t wrinkle much in the washer/dryer and also didn’t fray easily even with lots of handling.
+It’s also just heavy enough to hold up to this semi structured jumpsuit look, though I did of course interface the collar, facings and waistband.
 The pattern I self-drafted and I feel super proud about, though if you wanted something similar I would suggest you take a look at Closet Core Patterns’ Blanca Flight Suit (which I'll tag below for your convenience) or Alice and Co Patterns’ Intrepid Boiler suit.
 I haven’t made the Blanca Flight suit, though I’ve seen many awesome versions online, but I have made the Intrepid Boiler suit, and was very happy with it.
 That was actually my original plan for this fabric, but that particular jumpsuit is quite loose around the middle and I wanted something that was going to have a look more similar to Color Coded Jumpsuits.
 That’s an online Australian brand, that actually announced they were shutting down right as I was finishing up my jumpsuit, so go check out their website quickly to see what I‘m talking about before they sell out and all evidence of them is gone forever.
 Talk about good timing though eh?

 In case their website has already shut down by the time you’re reading this, their jumpsuits, were/are basically collared button up jumpsuits with a fitted waist, slight drop crotch and short sleeves.
 Because I live where it gets cold, and I am always cold until it is at least 70 degrees Fahrenheit I decided mine should have long sleeves if it was going to have long legs.
 However, I will mention… as I was drafting, I did fall a bit in love with the jumpsuit sans sleeves, so I’ve saved myself a copy of that version of the pattern to maybe make a summer version one day?
 Other than having no sleeves, the armsyces are also 3/4” lower, and I guess I would attach shorts instead of full pants.